dhananjay-rafay/rafay-relay-sop/README.md

 # Rafay Relay SOP Service

-A Kubernetes service that automates the Standard Operating Procedure (SOP) for scaling and managing Rafay Relay deployments in EKS clusters.
+A Kubernetes service that automates the Standard Operating Procedure (SOP) for scaling and managing Rafay Relay deployments in EKS clusters with **resilient execution** capabilities.

 ## Overview

-This service implements a complete SOP for scaling Rafay Relay deployments with the following steps:
+This service implements a complete SOP for scaling Rafay Relay deployments with **resilient execution** capabilities.
+The service can recover from pod restarts, network failures, and other interruptions by persisting state to Kafka and implementing retry logic.

+### Key Resilience Features

+- **🔄 State Persistence**: Execution state is saved to Kafka after each step
+- **🔄 Automatic Recovery**: Resumes from last successful step after pod restarts
+- **🔄 Retry Logic**: Exponential backoff retry mechanism for failed steps
+- **🔄 Idempotent Operations**: Safe to run multiple times without side effects
+- **🔄 Context Preservation**: Intermediate data (pods, nodes) is preserved across restarts

+### SOP Steps

 1. **Configuration**: Get AWS region and EKS cluster from configmap
 2. **Node Group Discovery**: Find nodegroup with label `Name=nodegroup-relay-services` and nodecount > 1